Frequently asked questions

 King County and its Lower Duwamish Waterway Group partners believe that the sooner cleanup begins and the quicker it’s completed, the better it is for everyone -- the people who live and work nearby as well as the fish and wildlife habitat that live in the river.

-Under Superfund laws, cleanup costs are typically paid for by businesses and public agencies found by EPA to be responsible for the historical pollution.
+Under Superfund laws, cleanup costs are paid for by businesses and public agencies found by EPA to be responsible for the historical pollution.
+There are no federal funds to pay for Superfund cleanup.

 Over the past decade, King County and its LDWG partners have invested $40 million studying cleanup approaches and $80 million on Early Action cleanups that will reduce pollution levels by up to 50 percent before Superfund cleanup even gets started.